ubinexus/sonic-utilities/doc/Command-Reference.md

 Go Back To [Beginning of the document](#) or [Beginning of this section](#Warm-Reboot)

-## Warm Restart
+## Advanced Restart

-Besides device level warm reboot, SONiC also provides docker based warm restart.
+Besides device level advanced reboot(fast or warm), SONiC also provides docker based advanced restart.
 This feature is currently supported by following dockers: BGP, teamD,  and SWSS.
 A user can manage to restart a particular docker, with no interruption on packet forwarding and no effect on other services.
 This helps to reduce operational costs as well as development efforts.
 For example, to fix a bug in BGP routing stack, only the BGP docker image needs to be built, tested and upgraded.

-To achieve uninterrupted packet forwarding during the restarting stage and database reconciliation at the post restarting stage, warm restart enabled dockers with adjacency state machine facilitate standardized protocols.
+To achieve uninterrupted packet forwarding during the restarting stage and database reconciliation at the post restarting stage, advanced restart enabled dockers with adjacency state machine facilitate standardized protocols.
 For example, a BGP restarting switch must have BGP "Graceful Restart" enabled, and its BGP neighbors must be "Graceful Restart Helper Capable", as specified in [IETF RFC4724](https://tools.ietf.org/html/rfc4724).

-Before warm restart BGP docker, the following BGP commands should be enabled:
+Before advanced restart BGP docker, the following BGP commands should be enabled:
   ```
   bgp graceful-restart
   bgp graceful-restart preserve-fw-state
   ```
 In current SONiC release, the above two commands are enabled by default.

-It should be aware that during a warm restart, certain BGP fast convergence feature and black hole avoidance feature should either be disabled or be set to a lower preference to avoid conflicts with BGP graceful restart.
+It should be aware that during an advanced restart, certain BGP fast convergence feature and black hole avoidance feature should either be disabled or be set to a lower preference to avoid conflicts with BGP graceful restart.

 For example, BGP BFD could be disabled via:

   ```
   no neighbor <A.B.C.D|X:X::X:X|WORD> bfd
   ```

 otherwise, the fast failure detection would cause packet drop during warm reboot.

 Another commonly deployed blackhole avoidance feature: dynamic route priority adjustment, could be disabled via: